Key Takeaways

 When a crash involves a borrowed car, multiple policies, and potentially limited limits, the stakes are high.
 Insurance companies know that most people have never read their full policy, and they sometimes rely on that confusion.

-- Which policy should be primary and which might be secondary,
+- Which policy should be primary and which might be secondary

-- How to maximize every available coverage before you’re left personally responsible.
+- How to maximize every available coverage before you’re left personally responsible

-We don’t take the insurance company’s word for anything.
 It’s more than money—it’s about protecting your health, your family’s future, and your ability to put your life back together after a crash.

 Frequently Asked Questions